usnistgov/BF/content/en/Info/APIs/BFCVE API.md

   gtag('config', 'G-PJ364XPP9F');
 </script>

-Please use the `BF Vulnerability APIs` menu on top.
+Please use the `BFVUL APIs` menu on top.